-If you have less than £8K in savings, and don’t own your own home with more than £100K of equity in it, after the mortgage is taken off the value, you may well qualify for Legal Help, (preliminary legal advice).
-You will then need to use our spreadsheet of contact details of appropriate firms, to find a law firm that won’t tell you that they’ve got ‘no capacity’, you will be pleased to hear.
+But if you and your partner have less than £8K in savings, and you don’t own your own home with any more than £100K of equity in it, after the mortgage is taken off the value, you may well qualify for Legal Help, (preliminary legal advice).
+You will then need to use our spreadsheet of contact details of appropriate firms, to find a law firm that doesn’t just say ‘Sorry, we have no capacity right now, unfortunately’.

 Useful questions to focus on: